 Your fostering assessment formally begins when you complete and return the application form.
 You will be allocated with an assessor to complete your fostering assessment with the support of our Practice Manager.

 There are two stages to an assessment which we run at the same time.
-They include medical checks, local authority checks, finance checks and a DBS check (formerly CRB).
+The process involved medical checks, local authority checks, finance checks and a DBS check (formerly CRB).
 We will seek employment references and personal references and you will be enrolled on the Skills to Foster™ training course.

 The assessment stage is the longest stage in the process.
 Your assessor will visit you frequently to compile the report which will eventually be presented to Panel with a recommendation.